73rhodes/Sublime-JSLint/README.md

    * Does not require Java&trade;.
    * It has jslint built in; only needs [Node.JS](http://nodejs.org) installed on your system.
+   * Alternatively, it can work with a different jslint utility installed on your system.
    * It can automatically run JSLint whenever you save a file.
    * Fully configurable linting options.
    * Jump to errors using F4 / Shift+F4.